wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.9.3 =
+* Theme CSS fixes and revisions
+* Updated outdated links in the admin panel
+* Updated outdated text in the admin panel
+* Re-validated admin XHTML with W3C

 = Version 1.9.9.2 =
 * Updated user agents for Opera Mini and Palm Pre ('mini' and 'pre')
 * Removed orphaned code relating to ajax comments option